mehul-97/GCI-TASK-1/README.md

 # GCITask1-LearningToProgramWithHaiku
-Hello, this repository is about teh Google Code-In 2017 and the tasks that i have performed in it.
+Hello, this repository is about my first task in the GCI 2017, under the organization Haiku.